Preventing Ticks on Dogs and Cats and Other Parasites in West Hartford and Windsor

-Prevention is the most effective way to ensure that your pet stays healthy.
+Prevention is the most effective way to ensure that your dog or cat stays healthy.
 This includes having them examined by a veterinarian at least once a year, keeping them up-to-date on their vaccinations, and, last but not least, making sure they are taking parasite preventatives as directed.

 Our veterinary team would be more than happy to help you choose the right preventatives for your pet.
 Cats and dogs alike need protection!